 The cover picture (the banner image on top)

-The story picture (optional - the picture that goes with your page’s Story)
+The story picture (optional - the picture that goes with your About Section "Story")

 Too many people use this valuable real estate for the wrong purpose.
 They might repeat the page name three times or more, put lots of text on it, have pictures of themselves or worse - really bad quality pictures.